Drayux/CSCI425-Parser/ZOBOS_README.md

 ## Big Ideas

-1. Pasre the token stream into a CST, check for syntax.
+1. Parse the token stream into a CST, check for syntax.
 Token stream provided in .tok files
 2. During the parse, massage the tree into an AST
 3. Check for semantic errors in the AST